Rizvanski/master_thesis/README.md

 - Romania

 All of the data files used to construct the data set can be found in the folder "Data".
-Furthermore, the final data set that was used for the empirical analysis can be found in the same folder, under the sub-folder final_data.
+Furthermore, the final data set that was used for the empirical analysis can be found in the same folder, under the sub-folder "final_data".
 In this sub-folder there are two files, named: final_data_see, and final_data_world.
 The first file (.._see) contains data for the countries of South Eastern Europe.
+This file was used in the main empirical analysis.
 The second file (.._world) contains data for countries belonging to different regions of the world.
 This file (.._world) was only used for constructing tables that were used to compare more developed economies with the countries used in the main analysis.
 Both of the files can be found in csv and dta formats.

+### Data Management

+### Empirical Analysis